Packing tips for moving in a hurry

 Get rid of things

 Decluttering is an important part of the moving process anyway.
-When you’re packing for a move in a hurry, it can be a life-safer.
+When you’re packing for a move in a hurry, it can be a life-saver.
 You probably won’t have time to hold any sales or find people who can take things off your hands, so donating is your best option.
 Organizations like Habitat for Humanity and Goodwill take a wide variety of things and can do so on short notice.
 Get rid of as much as you can – clothes, old furniture, appliances you can replace.
 That way, you’ll have less to pack.

 Pack now, sort later